 Many, such as using ginger to massage the scalp, honey and cinnamon, or camphor oil, may improve the scalp and/or hair’s condition, making it healthier which can increase the hair’s strength and shine.
 This cosmetic difference is completely different to ‘treating hair loss’ though and only two hair loss treatments are medically-proven to do this.

-Both men and women with genetic hair loss are able to use minoxidil, a topical treatment which is licensed by the UK’s MHRA and the FDA in America.
-It is applied directly to the scalp, where needed, and – as you can see from Belgravia’s Hair Loss Treatment Success Stories – can produce significantly positive regrowth results, when used as directed.
+Both men and women with genetic hair loss are able to use minoxidil, a topical treatment which is licensed by the UK’s MHRA and approved by the FDA in America.
+It is applied directly to the scalp, where needed, and – as you can see from Belgravia’s Hair Loss Treatment Success Stories – has been seen to produce positive results, when used as directed.

 Men are also able to take a daily tablet containing finasteride 1mg to inhibit the formation of dihydrotestosterone (DHT).
 DHT is the testosterone by-product which attacks the top of the head, binding to the hair follicles in those with a genetic predisposition to this type of hereditary hair loss, and causing a gradual weakening – or ‘miniaturisation’ – of the follicles.
 This is what leads to the appearance of thinning hair in women, and signs such as a receding hairline or thinning crown, in men.